 The reason why the Gold Standard was to Keynes a “barbaric relic” – was that gold in the bank could never be made to equate to society’s economic activity – and potential activity.
 By contracting economic activity to attempt that false equation – governments shrunk the availability of money, caused unemployment to rise, profits to fall and economic activity to wane.

 And again, we’re talking about getting the right amount of money into the economy.
 Not so much that it causes the kind of boom and bust that we’ve just been through, and not so little that it causes unemployment.
-The Gold Standard was about tieing money to an arbritrary quantity of an arbritrary metal.
+The Gold Standard was about tying money to an arbitrary quantity of an arbitrary metal.
 We’re talking about completely different systems, which should be clear to anyone who has read our proposals.

 Wolf’s proposal is problematic for other reasons.
 First, the idea that society can set up a single “independent” committee of men to make far-reaching decisions about the quantity of money needed by a nation of sixty four million people, all engaged in varied and complex activities – is bordering on authoritarian.
 First there is no possibility of such a committee being independent.
 One has only to think of the “independent” UKFI committee – set up to oversee the banks, including RBS, in which the state has a stake – to question the possibility of such a body being independent.

 Instead I would argue, we should once again regulate the banks and bankers.

 Again, we’ll have to take these claims one at a time:

 1. The idea that having a committee deciding on money creation is ‘authoritarian’.
 This is a bizarre argument.
 We already have a committee of men (and it is all men) – the Monetary Policy Committee – who set and influence the interest rates that millions of people will pay on their mortgages and which millions of savers and pensioners will receive on their savings.
 This seems like an incredibly ‘far-reaching’ decision to make.